Area of Study: Radiography

 Graduates of the program are eligible to take the American Registry of Radiologic Technologists Certification Examination.

 The Cuyahoga Community College Radiography Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182.
 Phone: 312-704-5300.
 The program complies with the JRCERT Standards for an Accredited Educational Program in Radiography.
 The Standards can be viewed at www.JRCERT.org.

-Radiography Student Transfer: Students seeking to transfer into the Cuyahoga Community College radiography program who have successfully completed radiography coursework from another program should contact the Program Manager directly at (216) 987-5264 for additional information.
-Transfer students must meet all college and program admission requirements.
+Radiography Student Transfer: Students seeking to transfer into the Cuyahoga Community College radiography program who have successfully completed radiography coursework from another program and who are in good standing should contact the Program Director at (216) 987-5264 for additional information.
+Students dismissed from another radiography program will not be considered for admission.
+Transfer students must meet all college and program admission requirements and provide a letter from their radiography program verifiying they are in good academic and clinical standing.
 The determination of appropriate placement in the radiography program will be based on a thorough review of transcripts, course outlines/syllabi and other relevant materials (e.g. documentation of completed clinical competencies).
 Accelerated placement is not guaranteed.
 In accordance with JRCERT policy, students receiving accelerated placement are required to complete a minimum of 51% of the Cuyahoga Community College radiography program professional curriculum in order to receive the Associate of Applied Science in Radiography degree from Cuyahoga Community College.